 Recognition of revenue from grants is based on the accrual basis of accounting.
-Grant funds received before costs are incurred are deferred.

 Grant related expenditures incurred in advance of receipt of grant funds result in the recording of receivables and revenue.
 Grants not externally restricted and utilized to finance operations are identified as nonoperating revenue.
 Grants externally restricted for nonoperating purposes are recorded as contributed capital and identified as grants-in-aid.
 The District was not awarded any grants in the current year.